Magic Of I Astrological Planner Review

 Finally, if you’re a seasoned astrologer, it has a complete ephemeris for the whole year at the back, and some blank pages for extra notes if you need it too.

-One last nice touch is that 1% of all profits go towards land conservation and rehabilitation projects, it's printed in Europe on sustainable paper with vegan leather covers, plant-based shrink wrap, organic cotton bags and plastic-free shipping!
+One last nice touch is that 1% of all profits go towards land conservation and rehabilitation projects, it's printed in Europe on sustainable FSC paper with vegan leather covers, plant-based shrink wrap, organic cotton bags and plastic-free shipping!

 NEW FOR 2023: Medicinal mushroom monthly alignment, learn all about the magic of the fungi world!
 Every year Magic of I adds in extra details.
 Since I first started using mine many years ago now, they have added Tarot correspondences, gardening by the Moon, and planetary days.